- Appointment of a Dissertation Committee

 - Format Guidelines

-In order to officially request the appointment of a dissertation committee, you should file the appropriate form with the Office of Research and Doctoral Studies.
-Please note that all forms to request the appointment of dissertation committees require the approval signature of the Department Chairperson and are subject to the approval of the Associate Dean for Research and Doctoral Studies.
+In order to officially request the appointment of a dissertation committee, you should file the appropriate form with the Office of Doctoral Studies.
+Please note that all forms to request the appointment of dissertation committees require the approval signature of the Department Chairperson and are subject to the approval of the Vice Dean for Academic Affairs.

 Faculty Regulations Governing Appointment of Dissertation Committees